Marietas/Amazon_Vine_Analysis/README.md

 ## Results

-Through this analysis the follwoing question could be responded:
+Through this analysis the following question could be responded:

 (i) Total number of Reviews (Vine and non-Vine reviews)